RobinsonLab-Rice/java/README.md

-This is the repository for the fluid handler's Java code.
+This is the repository for the RoboFlow's Java code.
+Only download this if you intend to make code changes to the Java program -- an executable comes with the main zip file, downloaded from the [main portal repository](https://github.com/RoboSquirt/fluidhandler).